Who We Are

 - Reserve or National Guard members who were activated for active duty service since 9/11/01.

-- A veteran who was honorably discharged from active duty.
+- Veterans who were honorably discharged from active duty since 9/11/01.

-- A combat wounded or disabled veteran with a service connected injury.
+- Combat wounded or disabled veterans with a service connected disability.

-- A service member who was killed while on active duty.
+- Service members who were killed while on active duty.